AVSimulation/SCANeR-Quick-Starts/Pages/HT_Install_SCANeR_studio/HT_Install_SCANeR_studio.md

 > **Info:** SCANeR studio can work in multi-machine on any architecture (workstation, simulator, HiL, Cloud) as long as all nodes (PC or VM) are on the same local network.

-> **Note:** With the Trial installer, leave unchecked.
-The Trial version doesn't include multi-machine use.

 * Click ```Next```

 ![Installer: Environment Variable](./assets/i6.PNG)

-> The system variable is required for SCANeR studio to work.
+> The environment variable is required for SCANeR studio to work.

 * Check the box ```Create a STUDIO_PATH environment variable```